SuperS0n1k/SuperS0n1k/README.md

 ### Hi there 👋
-I'm a self-taught developer who works on many exciting things like iOS apps.
+I'm a self-taught developer who works on stuff that I find cool.
 ![Metrics](github-metrics.svg)